physiopy/peakdet/docs/user_guide/saving.rst

 .. note::

-    :py:func:`peakdet.save_physio` uses :py:func:`numpy.savez_compressed` to
-    save the data objects, meaning the generated files can actually be quite a bit larger than the original data, themselves!
+    :py:func:`peakdet.save_physio` uses :py:func:`numpy.savez` to save the data objects, meaning the generated files can actually be quite a bit larger than the original data, themselves!

 Saving history
 ^^^^^^^^^^^^^^